chengqianma/WeatherQA/README.md

 ### Benchmark Results

-Performance of various models on the WeatherQA benchmark tasks.
+Performance of various pre-trained models on the WeatherQA benchmark tasks.

 **Task 1: Accuracy of Areas Affected Multi-choice Question**